PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Lago Do Bocas

 Looking for a nice off the beaten path way to spend a weekend afternoon?
-You can always hop in the car and head to Lago Dos Bocas toward the center of the island, where you can enjoy a free boat ride around the lake or, to make a longer day out of it, go to one of the lakeside restaurants and enjoy drinks or a meal while admiring the views.
+You can always hop in the car and head to Lago Dos Bocas toward the center of the island, where you can rent kayaks or go to one of the lakeside restaurants and enjoy drinks or a meal while admiring the views.

 Lago Dos Bocas (Dos Bocas Lake) is a man-made lake (as are all of the lakes in Puerto Rico) located between Arecibo and Utuado.
 It was constructed in 1942 by what is now the Puerto Rico Electric Power Authority (PREPA) by blocking the Arecibo and Caonillas Rivers where they meet.
 There, they made a dam and installed a hydroelectric power plant.
 I am pretty sure the dam is still used to generate electricity, and the beautiful lake is used as a potable water reservoir and for public enjoyment (mainly on weekends).

-We recently stopped here for lunch with my brother John and his wife Chris after our Cueva Ventana adventure on a Sunday in March.
+We stopped here for lunch after our Cueva Ventana adventure on a Sunday in March.
 The lake is just about 15 minutes away from the cave and it was lunch time — so it was a perfect plan!

 The route to the lake is easy to follow — there are large signs pointing the way to the embarcadero (pier) parking area.
-Here you will be helped by attendants into finding a spot to park.
-Parking was free when we went, though there was a booth (so maybe they charge sometimes?).
-From there, just walk to the left toward the water.
+Parking was free when we went.
+From there, just walk to the left toward the water and boat dock.

 The Restaurants